 The Photographic Material series (1974-1995, undated) is composed mainly of undated and loose photographs documenting flower arrangements and flower shows.
 There are also a few photograph albums that document Flower Shows and other VCGC activities.

-The Scrapbooks series contains twenty-four scrapbooks that cover the years 1928-1987.
-Nineteen of these are general scrapbooks of the VCGC, two are dedicated to particular study groups, namely the Therapy and Beautification and Landscaping Groups, and three are associated solely with specific flower shows.
+The Scrapbooks series contains thirty-one scrapbooks that cover the years 1928-1990.
+Twenty-six of these are general scrapbooks of the VCGC, two are dedicated to particular study groups, namely the Therapy and Beautification and Landscaping Groups, and three are associated solely with specific flower shows.
 Every scrapbook contains photographs, clippings from local and state newspapers, and a variety of other printed material, including yearbooks, programs, and gardening related periodicals.
 Almost all aspects of the club are represented, from financial information, to community service, correspondence with other garden clubs, and any other club-related activities.

 Donated by the Violet Crown Garden Club.